dinde451/jarr.d1/Jarulfs_Guide.md

 2 If you are using Mana Shield, the damage will as any other damage be taken from your mana instead.
 Due to rounding errors with such small damage values, the actual value may not be correctly reduced by the Mana Shield.
-For more information about the Mana Shield, see chapter 6.1.1.
+For more information about the Mana Shield, see CHAPTER_LINK_mana-shield.

 3 A quest item only available in single player.